NickPTaylor/nlp-document-analysis/docs/index.md

 # Preface {-}

-This is the very first part of the book.
+This is a collection of reports describing the use of NLP (Natural Language Programming) for the analysis of documents.